MichaelLacock/Open-Blue/README.md

 # Project Open-Blue
 Project Open-Blue

+*** DUE TO CURRENT SUPPLY CHAIN ISSUES, NOT ALL PARTS WILL BE AVAILABLE.

 "Project Open-Blue" is an Adafruit Clue / BBC Microbit compatible accessory that features an authentic Blackberry Keyboard and supplies power to the device.